 Do not give this medication to breeding or pregnant pets.

 Azathioprine is a prescription medication not FDA approved for veterinary use; however, it is a commonly accepted practice for veterinarians to use this medication in dogs and cats.
 Azathioprine is available as 50mg tablets.
 The usual dose of azathioprine can vary and is dependent on the type of condition being treated.

 Azathioprine is an immunosuppressive used for treating a variety of autoimmune diseases.
 In dogs azathioprine can be used to treat inflammatory bowel disease, immune mediated anemia, colitis, immune mediated skin disease, certain types of kidney disease, lupus, and rheumatoid arthritis.
 In cats, azathioprine is sometimes used with extreme caution in cats to treat autoimmune skin diseases.
 Azathioprine may also be used for purposes other than those listed in this guide.

 Tell your veterinarian if your pet has liver or pancreatic disease.
 Tell your veterinarian if your pet is breeding or pregnant.

 Give this medication exactly as directed by your veterinarian.
 If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
 Azathioprine may be given with food or without food.
 Do not abruptly stop giving azathioprine.
 Azathioprine needs to be tapered off over several months according to your veterinarian's directions.
 Store azathioprine at room temperature away from moisture and heat.
 Keep this medication away from children and pets.

 Give the missed dose as soon as you remember during the same day.
 However, if you don't remember until the next day, skip the dose you missed and give only the next regularly scheduled dose.
 Do not give a double dose of the medication.

 Seek emergency veterinary medical treatment.
 Symptoms of azathioprine overdose include bleeding, bruising, loss of appetite, and vomiting.

+Azathioprine can be absorbed through the skin.
+Pet owners should wear gloves when giving this medication and wash hands afterwards.
+Pregnant pet owners should not handle this medication unless wearing rubber gloves.
 Azathioprine should not be used in animals allergic to it.
 Use azathioprine with caution in animals with liver or pancreatic disease.
 Do not use in breeding or pregnant animals.
 Azathioprine suppresses the pet's immune system making the pet more susceptible to infections.

 Side effects that can occur are related to suppression of bone marrow and can include; anemia, pale gums, weakness, lethargy, bruising or bleeding tendencies, decreased white blood cell counts, increased risk of infection.
 Signs of infection may include; abnormal breathing, fever, depression, lameness, change in urination, diarrhea.
 Other side effects that can occur include vomiting, diarrhea, skin rashes, pancreatitis, jaundice.
 Talk to your veterinarian about any side effect that seems unusual or bothersome to the animal.

+Your pharmacist has additional information about Azathioprine written for health professionals that you may read.
 Call your veterinarian for medical advice about any side effects to your pet.
 You may report side effects to the FDA at 1-800-FDA-1088.

 Azathioprine can be given with or without food.

 Should be stored at room temperature, away from moisture and light.